-Single Point Calibration: As previously described the galvanic type oxygen sensor generates an electrical current proportional to the oxygen concentration in the sample gas.
+Single Point Calibration: As previously described the galvanic type oxygen sensor generates an electrical current proportional to oxygen concentration in the sample gas.
 In the absence of oxygen the sensor exhibits an absolute zero, e.g. the sensor does not generate a current output in the absence of oxygen.
 Given these linearity and absolute zero properties, single point calibration is possible.

-Pressure: Because sensors are sensitive to the partial pressure of oxygen in the sample gas, their output is a function of the number of molecules of oxygen 'per unit volume'.
-Readouts in percent are permissible only when the total pressure of the sample gas being analyzed remains constant.
-The pressure of the sample gas and that of the calibration gas must be the same.
+Pressure: Because sensors are sensitive to partial pressure of oxygen in the sample gas, output is a function of the number of molecules oxygen or percentage 'per unit volume'.

-Temperature: The rate at which oxygen molecules diffuse into the sensor is controlled by a Teflon membrane otherwise known as an 'oxygen diffusion limiting barrier' and all diffusion processes are temperature sensitive, the fact the sensor's electrical output will vary with temperature is normal.
-This variation is relatively constant (2.5% per °C).
-A temperature compensation circuit employing a thermistor and a network of resisters offsets this effect with an accuracy of \pm 5% or better over a wide operating temperature range e.g., 5-45 °C can be obtained thus the signal output remains virtually independent of ambient temperature.
-There is extremely low error in measurement if the calibration and sampling are performed at similar temperatures (within +/- 5 °C. Conversely, a temperature variation of 10 °C may produce an error of < 2% of full scale.
+Temperature: The rate at which oxygen molecules diffuse into the sensor is controlled

+Teflon membrane otherwise known as an 'oxygen diffusion limiting barrier' and all diffusion processes are temperature sensitive, the fact the sensor's electrical output will vary with temperature is normal.
+This variation is relatively constant (2.5% per $^{\circ}$ C).
+A temperature compensation circuit employing a thermistor and a network of resisters offsets this effect with an accuracy of $\pm 5\%$ or better over a wide operating temperature range e.g., 5-45 $^{\circ}$ C can be obtained thus the signal output remains virtually independent of ambient temperature.
+There is extremely low error in measurement if the calibration and sampling are performed at similar temperatures (within +/- 5 $^{\circ}$ C. Conversely, a temperature variation of 10 $^{\circ}$ C may produce an error of >2% of full scale.

-Accuracy: In light of the above parameters, the overall accuracy of an analyzer is affected by two types of errors: 1) 'percent of reading errors', illustrated by Graph A below, is contributed by the temperature compensation circuit (tolerance in the thermistor value, variation in temperature coefficient of the thermistor, tolerances in resistors values and the accuracy in the measuring devices, e.g., LCD display and 2) 'percent of full scale errors', illustrated by Graph B, such as1-2% offset errors in readout and calibration devices.
+Accuracy: In light of the above parameters, the overall accuracy of an analyzer is affected by two types of errors: 1) 'percent of reading errors', illustrated by Graph A below and 2) 'percent of full scale errors', illustrated by Graph B, such as 1-2% errors in readout and calibration devices.
 Other errors are 'spanned out' during calibration, especially when analyzer is calibrated close to the top end of the measuring range.